SparrowDb/sparrowdb_java/README.md

 ﻿
 ﻿Whats is SparrowDB?
 ====================
-SparrowJDB is an image database that works like a simple append-only object store containing data definitions representing the stored images.
-Sparrow has a HTTP server so images can be accessed in browser or using client to make queries.
+SparrowDB is an image database that works like an append-only object store.
+Sparrow has tools that allow image processing and HTTP server to access images.

 Sparrow Object Store